Go back

 • Position Number

-The student employee will be terminated in the payroll system, and time sheets will no longer be available
+The student employee will be terminated in the payroll system, and the web clock and timecards will no longer be available.

 Enrollment Requirements

-As required by federal law, student employees must be enrolled at least half-time at APSU.
+As required by federal law, student employees must be enrolled at APSU at least half-time.
 The following enrollment parameters establish student employment eligibility:

 • Graduate students must be enrolled for at least three (3) hours.